aleksander-vedvik/Bachelor/README.md

 ## YOLOv5:
 Follow the installation steps provided [here](https://github.com/ultralytics/yolov5) by Ultralytics.
 Clone the repository into the "./training/yolov5/" folder.
+(Keep the `dataset.yaml` file.
+It is used when training the yolov5 model)

 # Prepare the data